Humanistic Adductions

 be wrong.
 I have approximate answers and possible beliefs and different degrees

-of uncertainty about different things, but I am not absolutely sure of anything and there are
+of uncertainty about different things, but I am not absolutely sure of anything and there

 many things I don't know anything about, such as whether it means anything to ask why